zdravkov/kendo-docs/api/wrappers/php/Kendo/UI/ColorPicker.md

 ### palette
-When a non-null palette argument is supplied, the drop-down will be a simple color picker.
+When a non-null palette argument is supplied, the drop-down will be a simple color picker that lists the colors.
 The following are supported:If palette is missing or null, the widget will display the HSV selector.

 #### Returns